lucasnatanmelo/lucasnatanmelo/README.md

 ### 🙏Thanks for visiting my profile!

 - 🏁 <b>Software Developer</b>
-- 🎓 Graduating in Systems Analysis and Development
+- 🎓 Post Graduated in Software Engineering
-- 🎓 Graduated in Civil Engineering
+- 🎓 Graduated in Computer Engineering
+- 🎓 Graduated in Systems Analysis and Development

 ### About me